Careers

 Essential Job Functions:

-• Spend time with the participant as he/she engages in activities, such as Day habilitation activities, shopping and other activities of daily living.
+- Spend time with the participant as he/she engages in activities and engage in activities.

 Minimum Qualifications: